Professional, teaching and research staff appointments

 - Following the vacancy closing date, the Recruitment Hub will email a Shortlisting Record Form to the hiring manager/shortlisting panel with instructions for conducting shortlisting.
 Please see our Hiring Manager – How to view applications on TalentLink

 - The shortlisting panel should:

 - Agree clear shortlisting criteria based on the essential criteria in the Person Specification.

 - Review and assess each applicant’s application against the criteria on the Shortlisting record form.

 - Where a large number of candidates meet the essential criteria, you may need to shortlist candidates on the desirable criteria.

-- Email the completed Shortlisting Record Form to your Recruitment Administrator, advising whether candidates should be interviewed, placed on hold or rejected
+- Email the completed Shortlisting Record Form to the Recruitment Hub, advising whether candidates should be interviewed, placed on hold or rejected.

 Step 1 - identify the interview panel